shaileshdev4/pa-tools-mcp/dotnet/tools/README.md

 }
 ```

-This method above registers a scoped MCP tool and registers an `IPatientSearchService` service.
+This method above registers a scoped MCP tool and registers an `IPatientSearchService`
+service.

 ### Formatting

 This repository uses [csharpier](https://csharpier.com/) for formatting.
+Set this
-Set this up in your IDE and ensure your code is
-formatted before creating a PR.
+up in your IDE and ensure your code is formatted before creating a PR.

 ### Package Dependencies

-You are limited to a set of external library dependencies (nuget packages).
-If your tool requires a nuget package that is
+You are limited to the packages listed in `/MeldRx.Community.McpTools//MeldRx.Community.McpTools.csproj`
+and you cannot install additional packages.
+If you require an additional package
-not listed here, send us a request and we will review it.
+that is not listed there, contact us and we will review the package and make a determination.

-- `Hl7.Fhir.R4` - 5.11.7
-- `ModelContextProtocol.AspNetCore` - 0.1.0-preview.13
-- `System.IdentityModel.Tokens.Jwt` - 8.10.0
+[Creating your own MCP server](../servers) is also an option which does not have
+this limitation.

 ## Pull Requests

 Once you are ready with your project, you can create a PR to the main branch.
+Several
-Several github workflows will begin ensuring
+github workflows will begin ensuring that your submission follows the restrictions.
-that your submission follows the restrictions.
-A DarenaSolutions maintainer will review your PR.
+A Darena Solutions maintainer will review your PR.
 Once any comments or changes
 have been resolved and the PR has been approved, you may merge your changes.